 In the composition of the Supervisory Board and its members' competence requirements, OP ensures that the members have adequate experience and professional skills to perform their duties professionally and carefully.
-Supervisory Board members must have adequate general knowledge of the financial sector business as deemed necessary in view of the quality and extent of OP Cooperative's operations.
+Supervisory Board members must have adequate knowledge of the financial sector.
 In the competence requirements, OP also ensures that the Supervisory Board is diverse and has adequate corporate social responsibility knowledge.

-4 Supervisory Board and its committees
+Supervisory Board and its committees